 - Project Operation Costs

 A construction budget’s profit is the difference between the money you received and the actual costs you spent on the project.
-Good budgeting means mentioning revenue and profit predictions alongside expense forecasts.
-The amount of profit can vary depending on the scope of your work, potential costs, contractual agreements, or project budget management techniques.
+An ideal profit margin for commercial construction companies ranges between 8% to 10%.
+The amount of profit can depend on the work scope, potential costs, contractual agreements, or project budget management techniques.

 Costs Included in Construction Budget